Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 Depending on the build tool, add related dependencies to your project using:

--Use requires jdk1.8 or above.
+- Use requires jdk1.8 or above.

 ## maven